okstate-library/local_accounts/README.md

 # local_accounts
-Script for generating local, temporary accounts for EZprxoy and Alma
+Script for generating local, temporary accounts for EZproxy and Alma